Asia

 The sun set over the Wake Rum desert.
 What to see in the Wadi Rum with Kids

-After letting some air out of the tires, our 4×4 gains traction to climb the sand dune that looks like a mountain.
-At the top, I see the sun inching closer to the horizon.
+After letting some air out of the tires, our 4×4 gained traction and climbed over a dune that looked like a mountain.
+At the top, I saw the sun inching closer to the horizon.

 Zarb, Arabian BBQ.
 What to see in the Wadi Rum with Kids